mjherich/Lambda-School-Coursework/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

+- Assuming the tree is balanced or AVL tree, O(log_2 n)
+- If unbalanced then the worst case would be O(h), where h is the height of the tree

 2. What is the runtime complexity of `contains`?

+- O(log_2 n) or O(h), following the same reasoning from above.

 3. What is the runtime complexity of `get_max`?

+- O(log_2 n) or O(h), following the same reasoning from above.

 ## Heap